a-trost/dogger/README.md

 Get across the board to go to the next level.
 Every 5 levels brings you to a new world with 15 levels in all.

-Explore the House, escape to the Forest, and pass through the city to eventually find the empty field of happiness.
+Explore The House, escape to The Forest, and pass through The City to eventually find the empty field of happiness.

 ## Game Features
 - Isometric View